 Québec Tax-Related Risk.
 The restrictions on the deduction of investment expenses (including certain CEE) under the QTA may limit the tax benefits available for Québec tax purposes to individual Limited Partners who are residents of Québec or liable to pay Québec income taxes if such Limited Partners have insufficient investment income.
 Such Limited Partners should consult their own Québec tax advisers.
 The tax benefits resulting from an investment in Québec Class Units are greatest for a Québec Class Limited Partner whose income is subject to the highest marginal income tax rate and who is resident in the Province of Québec or otherwise liable to pay income tax in Québec.
-If all or part of the Available Funds of the Québec Portfolios are not invested in the Province of Québec as contemplated, the potential tax benefits to a Québec Class Limited Partner who is an individual resident in the Province of Québec or otherwise liable to pay income tax in the Province of Québec or otherwise liable to pay income tax in the Province of Québec or otherwise liable to pay income tax in the Province of Québec or otherwise liable to pay income tax in the Province of Québec or otherwise liable to pay income tax in the Province of Québec or otherwise liable to pay income tax in Québec Class Units and who is an individual resident in the Province of Québec or otherwise liable to pay income tax in Québec will be reduced.
+If all or part of the Available Funds of the Québec Portfolios are not invested in the Province of Québec as contemplated, the potential tax benefits to a Québec Class Limited Partner who owns Québec Class Units and who is an individual resident in the Province of Québec or otherwise liable to pay income tax in Québec will be reduced.
 The QTA provides that, in certain circumstances, CEE of a partnership may be reallocated on a basis other than that provided by the Partnership Agreement.
 Any such reallocation of CEE could reduce deductions from income claimed by Québec Class Limited Partners.

 Québec Mining Act Risk.
-The Québec provincial government passed Bill 70 on December 10, 2013, which amended Québec's Mining Act to, among other things, give additional powers to municipalities to control mining activities in their territory, and requires Resource Issuers to conduct public consultations in connection with, and receive approvals from, the Minister of Energy and Natural Resources for the attribution of a mining lease.
-Because of these rules, Resource Issuers may not receive the approvals necessary for their projects or may experience significant delays in obtaining such approvals and, as a result, may fail to renounce, effective in 2021 or at all, Eligible Expenditures equal to the Available Funds invested in their Flow-Through Shares.
+The Québec provincial government passed Bill 70 on December 10, 2013, which amended Québec's Mining Act to, among other things, give additional powers to municipalities to control mining activities in their territory, and requires Resource Issuers to conduct public consultations in connection with, and receive approvals from, the

+Minister of Energy and Natural Resources for the attribution of a mining lease.
+Because of these rules, Resource Issuers may not receive the approvals necessary for their projects or may experience significant delays in obtaining such approvals and, as a result, may fail to renounce, effective in 2022 or at all, Eligible Expenditures equal to the Available Funds invested in their Flow-Through Shares.